artcayler/PoC/README.md

 # PoC
-Proof of Concept for WUC
+Proof of Concept for TS portal with live online functionalities